watcherbites/watcherbites/README.md

 **DNI :**

-proshippers, darkshippers, problematic fellas, uhhh what else uhh,, MEAN PEOPLE...
+HUNTER. /j,, proshippers, darkshippers, problematic fellas, uhhh what else uhh,, MEAN PEOPLE...
 HMM people who are not nice to my friends and overly sexual strangers / NEW friends.. oh also ex proshippers and darkshippers are on thin ice along with people who were problematic in the past, but mostly ex pro and darkship, i dont play about that shit NO SIREE..

 **INT :**